Excessive sweating treatment

 - Sweat gland surgery

-At The Wellington Clinic, we offer botox injections to treat hyperhidrosis.
+At The Wellington Clinic, we offer botox injections to treat hyperhidrosis, in addition to being a top dental clinic in Chelsea.

 How many types of hyperhidrosis are there?